UTenret/darkly/exposure_of_information_through_directory_listing/resources/writeup.md

 ## [Exposure of Information Through Directory Listing](https://cwe.mitre.org/data/definitions/548.html)

-The http://localhost:8080/robots.txt file shows a `/.hidden` directory.
+The http://localhost:8080/robots.txt file that we found with gobuster file shows a `/.hidden` directory.
 In it, there are a lot of directories and subdirectories, each having a short README taunting us with messages such as `Try again`.

 There are too many directories to explore manually so we wrote a crawler and we get: